 The Mastery — handmade pieces with passion

 Some time ago I got an email from Kage, a guy behind a brand called Mastery Co.
+He asked me if I was interested to try out and review the Mastery leather pieces.
 In general they are making wallets, small bags and other small leather items.
 As mentioned, I had been for a while been looking for new wallets for me and my girlfriend.
 I took quickly a look of the Mastery website and thought that this could be a nice option to try out.
 The main reason however for me to give Mastery a try was that the look of their products was simple, all the products are made individually by hand and most of all, Kage seemed like a guy who is passionate about the things he is doing.
 And it gives me an opportunity to talk about brand that most of you don’t even know about yet.

 Mastery Co selection